Analog Devices (NASDAQ:ADI) Issues Q4 2022 Earnings Guidance

-Analog Devices (NASDAQ:ADI – Get Rating) updated its fourth quarter 2022 earnings guidance on Wednesday.
+Analog Devices (NASDAQ:ADI – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $2.47-$2.67 for the period, compared to the consensus EPS estimate of $2.50.
 The company issued revenue guidance of $3.05 billion-$3.25 billion, compared to the consensus revenue estimate of $3.11 billion.

 Wall Street Analysts Forecast Growth

 A number of research analysts have recently issued reports on the company.
-The Goldman Sachs Group dropped their target price on Analog Devices from $185.00 to $167.00 in a report on Friday, July 15th.
+Morgan Stanley dropped their target price on Analog Devices from $186.00 to $173.00 and set an equal weight rating on the stock in a report on Friday, June 10th.
 Piper Sandler dropped their target price on Analog Devices from $210.00 to $190.00 and set an overweight rating on the stock in a report on Thursday, August 18th.
-Robert W. Baird reissued an outperform rating and issued a $220.00 target price on shares of Analog Devices in a report on Friday, August 19th.
-Bank of America dropped their target price on Analog Devices from $220.00 to $190.00 and set a buy rating on the stock in a report on Wednesday, June 29th.
-Finally, UBS Group dropped their target price on Analog Devices to $210.00 and set a hold rating on the stock in a report on Thursday, May 19th.
-Six equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
-According to MarketBeat.com, the company presently has a consensus rating of Moderate Buy and an average price target of $196.61.
+Needham & Company LLC lowered Analog Devices from a buy rating to a hold rating in a report on Thursday, August 18th.
+Citigroup boosted their target price on Analog Devices from $192.00 to $195.00 and gave the company a buy rating in a report on Thursday, August 18th.
+Finally, The Goldman Sachs Group dropped their target price on Analog Devices from $185.00 to $167.00 in a report on Friday, July 15th.
+Six investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of Moderate Buy and an average target price of $196.61.

-In other news, Director Tunc Doluca sold 16,800 shares of the stock in a transaction dated Monday, August 15th.
-The stock was sold at an average price of $180.00, for a total value of $3,024,000.00.
-Following the completion of the sale, the director now owns 71,157 shares in the company, valued at $12,808,260.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-In other Analog Devices news, Director Edward H. Frank sold 1,435 shares of the firm’s stock in a transaction that occurred on Tuesday, May 31st.
-The stock was sold at an average price of $166.90, for a total transaction of $239,501.50.
-Following the completion of the sale, the director now owns 2,525 shares in the company, valued at approximately $421,422.50.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, Director Tunc Doluca sold 16,800 shares of the firm’s stock in a transaction that occurred on Monday, August 15th.
-The shares were sold at an average price of $180.00, for a total value of $3,024,000.00.
-Following the sale, the director now owns 71,157 shares of the company’s stock, valued at approximately $12,808,260.
+In other Analog Devices news, SVP Vivek Jain sold 14,000 shares of the company’s stock in a transaction dated Thursday, August 25th.
+The stock was sold at an average price of $165.63, for a total value of $2,318,820.00.
+Following the transaction, the senior vice president now directly owns 18,271 shares of the company’s stock, valued at approximately $3,026,225.73.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+In related news, SVP Vivek Jain sold 14,000 shares of the stock in a transaction that occurred on Thursday, August 25th.
+The stock was sold at an average price of $165.63, for a total transaction of $2,318,820.00.
+Following the completion of the sale, the senior vice president now owns 18,271 shares in the company, valued at approximately $3,026,225.73.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, Director Tunc Doluca sold 2,400 shares of the company’s stock in a transaction that occurred on Friday, July 8th.
+The shares were sold at an average price of $150.00, for a total value of $360,000.00.
+Following the completion of the transaction, the director now directly owns 86,357 shares of the company’s stock, valued at approximately $12,953,550.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 39,135 shares of company stock worth $6,747,882.
-0.91% of the stock is currently owned by corporate insiders.
+Over the last ninety days, insiders have sold 51,700 shares of company stock valued at $8,827,200.
+Company insiders own 0.47% of the company’s stock.

 Institutional Inflows and Outflows

-Large investors have recently bought and sold shares of the company.
-Geneos Wealth Management Inc. lifted its holdings in Analog Devices by 13.9% during the 1st quarter.
-Geneos Wealth Management Inc. now owns 2,713 shares of the semiconductor company’s stock worth $448,000 after buying an additional 332 shares during the last quarter.
-KB Financial Partners LLC lifted its holdings in shares of Analog Devices by 10.7% in the 1st quarter.
-KB Financial Partners LLC now owns 2,665 shares of the semiconductor company’s stock worth $440,000 after purchasing an additional 258 shares during the last quarter.
-First Western Trust Bank bought a new stake in shares of Analog Devices in the 1st quarter worth approximately $400,000.
-West Family Investments Inc. lifted its holdings in shares of Analog Devices by 30.6% in the 1st quarter.
-West Family Investments Inc. now owns 2,339 shares of the semiconductor company’s stock worth $386,000 after purchasing an additional 548 shares during the last quarter.
-Finally, Brown Brothers Harriman & Co. lifted its holdings in shares of Analog Devices by 11.9% in the 1st quarter.
-Brown Brothers Harriman & Co. now owns 2,291 shares of the semiconductor company’s stock worth $378,000 after purchasing an additional 243 shares during the last quarter.
-Institutional investors own 86.15% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Capital International Investors raised its stake in shares of Analog Devices by 17.5% in the 1st quarter.
+Capital International Investors now owns 2,863,634 shares of the semiconductor company’s stock valued at $473,015,000 after purchasing an additional 426,281 shares during the period.
+Eaton Vance Management increased its position in shares of Analog Devices by 21.4% in the first quarter.
+Eaton Vance Management now owns 1,237,441 shares of the semiconductor company’s stock valued at $204,401,000 after acquiring an additional 218,232 shares during the last quarter.
+Alyeska Investment Group L.P. acquired a new stake in shares of Analog Devices in the first quarter valued at about $32,941,000.
+Bridgewater Associates LP acquired a new stake in shares of Analog Devices in the first quarter valued at about $21,301,000.
+Finally, Stonebridge Capital Advisors LLC increased its position in shares of Analog Devices by 56,936.1% in the first quarter.
+Stonebridge Capital Advisors LLC now owns 47,340 shares of the semiconductor company’s stock valued at $7,820,000 after acquiring an additional 47,257 shares during the last quarter.
+85.22% of the stock is currently owned by institutional investors.

 Analog Devices, Inc designs, manufactures, tests, and markets integrated circuits (ICs), software, and subsystems that leverage analog, mixed-signal, and digital signal processing technologies.
 The company provides data converter products, which translate real-world analog signals into digital data, as well as translates digital data into analog signals; power management and reference products for power conversion, driver monitoring, sequencing, and energy management applications in the automotive, communications, industrial, and high-end consumer markets; and power ICs include performance, integration, and software design simulation tools for accurate power supply designs.